DenCodez/Aarooshsaifanboy322/README.md

 Hello guys!
-I am Aarooshsaifanboy!
+I am SaifanCodez!
 I am just a regular boy who codes all day (Python and HTML).
 I am a Roblox fan and Roblox DOORS fan.
 I am currently learning C#!!
 I will be a C# coder also!!
-I code all day and I am always online on Roblox.
-I will accept your friend request!
+I code all day.

 So yeah, that's kinda about me.
 I am also looking for a contributer.